The Kaulunani Urban and Community Forestry Program

 focuses on improving the health and viability of trees in Hawai‘i communities through educational programs; financial support in the form of cost-share grants; technical training; Arbor Day promotions and public/private partnerships.

 Kaulunani is a federally funded urban forestry program of Hawaii’s Division of Forestry and Wildlife operated through a contract by Smart Trees Pacific.

-Since its inception in 1991, Kaulunani has awarded more than $2.6 million to 376 organizations across the state, in the form of cost-share grants that were matched with $7 million in cash and in-kind contributions.
+Since its inception, Kaulunani has awarded more than $2.6 million to 376 organizations across the state, in the form of cost-share grants that were matched with $7 million in cash and in-kind contributions.

 Kaulunani Mission Statement

 Balance the urban and natural environment by encouraging, empowering and equipping the people of Hawai‘i to mālama the trees in our ‘āina.

 The Kaulunani Program is guided by the State’s Forest Action Plan.